brunoocasali/webcamjs-plus-rails/README.md

 end
 ```

-**That is it! just use your rails application with a webcam in it!**
-Any problem, please add a new [Issue](https://github.com/brunoocasali/webcamjs-plus-rails/issues)
+Any problem, please add a new [Issue](https://github.com/brunoocasali/webcamjs-plus-rails/issues).
 Dudes?
 See the source code.
+**That is it! just use your rails application with a webcam in it!**